 You’ll also get front and back fenders, integrated front and rear lights, and an advanced color display that works with Aventon’s own app.

 Yes, there is a reason the HyperScorpion is “juiced”!
 Juiced Bikes defines it as a “moped-style” e-bike.
-This is appropriate given the incredible power of this e-bike.
+This is appropriate given the incredible power of this fat tire e-bike.

 This is a premium electric bike that comes with an amazing price tag.
 However, this futuristic ride features the latest technology and brings more than just speed to the table.

-The HyperScorpion, with its dual suspension, is the ultimate e-bike for those looking to take their ride anywhere… dirt, gravel, trails, and of course sand.
-It has a 1000 Watt motor and either a 52 Volt 15.6Ah battery or a 52 Volt 19.2Ah battery that lasts 15% longer than most batteries.
+The HyperScorpion, with its dual suspension, is the ultimate fat tire e bike for those looking to take their ride anywhere… dirt, gravel, trails, and of course sand.
+It has a 1000 Watt hub motor and either a 52 Volt 15.6Ah battery or a 52 Volt 19.2Ah battery that lasts 15% longer than most batteries.
 In fact, you can ride it up to 30 mph and between 50 and 70+ miles (with the 19.2Ah option)!

-Other power boosters on this e-bike include its 1000 Watt Retroblade motor, an 8-speed transmission, and an easy-to-use twist throttle.
+Other power boosters on this fat tire electric bike include its 1000 Watt Retroblade motor, an 8-speed transmission, and an easy-to-use twist throttle.

 Even the tires on the HyperScorpion have a slight edge over the RadRover.

 They’re not only puncture-resistant, but they’re also 4.25 inches wide (instead of 4 inches).
-Even this little bit can give the bike more traction in the sand and help you out when you need to get through deep sand to get back to the sidewalk or road.
+Even this little bit can give this fat tire electric bike more traction and help you out when you need to get through deep sand to get back to the sidewalk or road.

 4. Sondors XS